Skip to content

 3. The Attention Seeker

 These people really enjoy when others say nice things about them and show they are important.
 Cheating might make them feel wanted and better about themselves for a little while.
 But they don’t always see how much it hurts their main relationship.
-They should work on feeling good about themselves in a healthier way.
+They should work on feeling good about themselves in a better way.
 Remember, finding lasting self-confidence is a better way to improve life and relationships.

 4. The Opportunity Grasper